 Address: 77780, Calle palenque y 1era poniente, La Veleta, 77760 Tulum, Q.R., Mexico

-BEST VEGAN TULUM RESTAURANTS
+BEST VEGAN RESTAURANTS IN TULUM

 If you are a plant-based eater, you will love the fact that there are plenty of vegan restaurants in town where you can try everything from traditional Mexican dishes to fast food staples like burgers 🍔 and milkshakes.